recallfx/smart-office-blinds/README.md

-# Smart Office Blinds v2.0
+# 🧠🏢 Blinds v2.0

-Blinds controlled mechanically pressing the button on the remote using servo motors (one per two buttons - up/down)
+Smart office blinds controlled mechanically pressing the button on the remote using servo motors (one per two buttons - up/down)

 ## Prerequisites